keell0renz/diff-transformer-for-vision/README.md

 ## Methodology

-We train 12 models in total, of sizes 10, 20, 30 million parameters.
-6 models are trained on classic [Tiny ImageNet](https://huggingface.co/datasets/zh-plus/tiny-imagenet), while other 6 are trained on noised version of it.
-6 models consist of 2 types of models: classic ViTs and ViT's based on [Differential Transformer](https://arxiv.org/abs/2410.05258) architecture, of different sizes.
+We train 6 models in total, of sizes 10, 20, 30 million parameters.
+These models are trained on classic [Tiny ImageNet](https://huggingface.co/datasets/zh-plus/tiny-imagenet).
+The 6 models consist of 2 types of models: classic ViTs and ViT's based on [Differential Transformer](https://arxiv.org/abs/2410.05258) architecture, of different sizes.

-Later we compare their training and validation loss curves, along with test accuracy, and compare them by size / arhitecture / dataset and draw conclusions about performance of _Differential Vision Transformer_.
+Later we compare their training and validation loss curves, and compare them by size and architecture and draw conclusions about performance of _Differential Vision Transformer_.

 ## Models